Common Aadhaar Problems and Their Solutions

 Missing Required Documents

-One of the most frequent reasons for enrolment delays is the absence of necessary documents.
+One of the most frequent reasons for enrolment delays is the lack of necessary documents.
 You must provide valid Proof of Identity (PoI) and Proof of Address (PoA) as per UIDAI guidelines.
 Without these, your application cannot proceed, as they verify your personal information.

 The enrolment operator needs to scan and upload these documents to link them to your Aadhaar application.
 Always bring original documents, as photocopies alone are often insufficient for verification purposes.